hashshamabid/portofolio/Python/Machine-Learning-Pytorch/Gym-Exercise-Classification/Models/README.md

 # Models

-This folder contains the trained model weights used for Gym Exercise Classification.

-## Model
+The trained model files are not included in this repository due to GitHub file size limitations.

+Available models:

-- ResNet18 (Transfer Learning)
+- ResNet18

-## File

-- gym_exercise_resnet18.pth

-The model was trained to classify gym exercises from images and can be used for inference, evaluation, or further fine-tuning.
+The notebooks contain the code required to train and reproduce the models.